jantman/puppet-reviewboard/README.md

 To setup tests

     $ gem install bundler
-    $ bundle install --path vendor/bundle
+    $ bundle install --path vendor

+To run the syntax, lint and rspec tests:

+    $ bundle exec rake test

+To run the beaker/serverspec integration tests:

+    $ BEAKER_destroy=no bundle exec rake acceptance

-then to run the tests
+To run again without re-provisioning the vm:

-    $ bundle exec rake
+    $ BEAKER_destroy=no BEAKER_provision=no bundle exec rake acceptance

+For more information on running the integration/acceptance tests, see [How to Write a Beaker Test for a Module](https://github.com/puppetlabs/beaker/wiki/How-to-Write-a-Beaker-Test-for-a-Module).

 Use `vagrant destroy` to stop the test VM.